 We have agreed to reimburse the selling stockholders, Mitchell and Steven Rales and certain entities wholly owned by them, for the underwriting discount on the shares sold by them.
-The amount of this reimbursement will be \$ million, based on the number of shares to be sold by the selling stockholders calculated using the midpoint of the price range set forth on the cover of this prospectus.
+The amount of this reimbursement is expected to be approximately \$11.8 million, based on the number of shares to be sold by the selling stockholders calculated using the midpoint of the price range set forth on the cover of this prospectus.
 This is a one-time payment that will occur following the consummation of this offering.
 For a description of the selling stockholder holdings being sold, see "Principal and Selling Stockholders."